wirenboard/wb-community/wb-press-actions/README.md

 - `stateControl` — button state topic, for inc/dec only.
 It is necessary to determine the moment when you released the button.
 - `actionControl` — the topic that we will change
 - `actionType` — action type: on | off | toggle | inc | dec
 - `maxValue` — the maximum value as the value increases.
-The default is 100.
+Default 100.
 - `minValue` — the minimum value when decreasing the value.
-The default is 0.
+Default 0.

 Other Options:
 - `setIncInterval(value_in_ms)` — interval of increasing the value by one unit.
 Default 75 ms.